mhearne-usgs/polytri/README.md

 =======

-polytri is a library which provides the functionality to extract all unique triangle vertices from a convex or concave polygon.
+polytri is a library which provides the functionality to extract all unique triangle vertices from a convex or concave polygon (without holes!).
 The library is a fairly thin ctypes (https://docs.python.org/2.7/library/ctypes.html#module-ctypes) wrapper around a modified version of Joseph O'Rourke's C triangulate routines, found here: